MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/iot-edge-machine-learning.md

 It helps to understand the issues that can arise when training an ML model that may only be seen after training or, even at the point of inferencing on device.
 Overfitting and underfitting are some of the common issues found during the training and testing process.

 * **Overfitting** - Overfitting can give a false sense of success because the performance metric (like accuracy) might be very good when the input data looks like the training data.
-However, overfitting can occur when the model fits to the training data too closely and can not generalize well to new data.
+However, overfitting can occur when the model fits to the training data too closely and cannot generalize well to new data.
 For example, it may become apparent that the model only performs well indoors because the training data was from an indoor setting.

   Overfitting can be caused by following issues: